to main content

 • Hallucinations

-• Distorted perception of shape and size of objects, colors, and sounds
+• Distorted perception of shape and size of objects, movements, colors, sounds, touch, and body image

 • Acute anxiety and depression